ganeshkbhat/apis-request/README.md

 #### DIFFERENT HTTP CONSTANTS
 Different HTTP Constants associated to the package provided as an JS Object.
+Can be useful for testing/ automated testing purposes, etc.

 `require("request-apis").constants.REQUEST_HEADERS`